genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/dependency-injection.md

 ## Conditional annotations
 ### Conditional on property
 You can define a module as conditional based on system definition properties.
-As an example, our AeronDriverModule will only be instantiated if the MqLayer property is set to AERON.
-See example annotations below:
+As an example, the AeronDriverModule will only be instantiated if the MqLayer property is set to AERON.
+See the example annotations below:

 ```kotlin
 @Module